To empower America's entrepreneurs to build a thriving and inclusive economy

 Small Business Majority advocates for policy solutions that create a strong, job-creating economy for all and provides education and resources to entrepreneurs to promote small business growth and prosperity.

 We conduct extensive research on the attitudes and concerns of small business owners and freelancers and communicate our findings and message directly to stakeholders and through the media.
-We regularly engage our network of 55,000 small business owners and work with more than 1,000 business groups across the country on issues including access to capital, healthcare, taxes, retirement, paid leave and other policies directly impacting entrepreneurship.
-We are a team of 26 working from 10 offices in Washington, D.C., and eight states: California, Colorado, Illinois, Maryland, Missouri, New York, Ohio and Virginia.
+We regularly engage our network of 65,000 small business owners and work with more than 1,000 business groups from our six regional offices on issues including access to capital, healthcare, taxes, retirement, paid leave and other policies directly impacting entrepreneurship.

 Our two organizational initiatives are: